Bahrain's population is expected to remain fairly stable over the next few decades and continue its steady 1% annual growth rate.

-Bahrain has an estimated population of 1.36 million, up from the official census population of 1.23 million in 2010.
+The most recent official census population was 1.23 million in 2010.
 Bahrain is very densely populated with 1,627 people per square kilometer (4,213/square mile), which ranks 7th in the world.
 Bahrain is the 4th most densely populated sovereign state on earth.
-The only sovereign states that have a greater density are city states.
+The only sovereign states that have a greater density are city-states.
 The northern region of Bahrain is so densely populated and urbanized that it is often considered a single massive metro area.

 The largest city in Bahrain, and also its capital, is Manama.
 Manama has a population of about 157,000 people and a metro population of 330,000.
 It is an important center of trade and business within the Persian Gulf.
 89% of the population is currently urbanized, and the annual urbanization rate sits at 1.8% consistently.